Skip to Content

 2 – Applesauce

-To replace one egg in a cake mix, you can simply use ¼ cup unsweetened applesauce.
 Applesauce will add a nice, smooth flavor to your cake as well as provide moisture to the batter, keeping your cake from drying out as it bakes.

-Applesauce can make your cake batter a little more dense but this can be a good thing!
-When using applesauce as an egg replaces in cake mix, never use more that 1 cup (or replace 4 eggs) with applesauce or your cake may have a rubbery texture.
+Here’s a tip from personal experience: when using applesauce as an egg replacement in cake mix, never use more than 1 cup of applesauce, or your cake may have a rubbery texture.

 3 – Plain Yogurt

-Be sure to use plain yogurt (or even plain soy yogurt, if you are on a vegan diet), so as not to add more sugar to the cake.
+Make sure to use plain yogurt (or even plain soy yogurt, if you are on a vegan diet), so as not to add more sugar to the cake.
 A ¼ of a cup of yogurt can be used to replace one egg in your box cake mix recipe.

 4 – Tofu

-One more little tip when using tofu is to keep an eye on your cake as it bakes- it will not be as golden brown when baked as a cake made with eggs so you should definitely use a knife or toothpick to test when the cake is done.
+One more little tip when using tofu is to keep an eye on your cake as it bakes—it will not be as golden brown as a cake made with eggs.

 5 – Ripe Banana